afontcu/afontcu.dev/content/blog/neural-networks-apocalypse.md

 That’s a pretty disturbing thought.

-Extra ball: If you happen to have a Netflix account, check out [the documentary](https://www.netflix.com/es-en/title/80190844) of the match between AlphaGo and the reigning World champion of Go.
+Extra ball: If you're interested, check out [the documentary](https://www.youtube.com/watch?v=WXuK6gekU1Y) about the match between AlphaGo and the reigning World champion of Go.
 It’s fascinating.